A Road to Hana tour experience

 What You'll Do

 We start our loop of East Maui by heading to the “backside,” going through Maui’s Upcountry area.
 Although rare, we may have a small chance of seeing a Pueo (short-eared owl) on the way.
+Depending on weather and road conditions, we might have to go “clockwise” so the order might change a little.

 Along the wind-swept backside of the trail, we stop several times to enjoy the views.
 It also gives us a chance to stretch our legs and to search for the White-tail Tropic Birds that sometimes soar along sea cliffs.